lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 **Results**

 >The dimensionality of the 25 items from the Gendered Racial Microagressions Scale for Black Women was analyzed using principal axis factoring.
-First, data screening evaluated the suitability of the data for this analyses.
+First, data screening were conducted to determine the suitability of the data for this analyses.
 The Kaiser-Meyer-Olkin measure of sampling adequacy (KMO; Kaiser, 1970) represents the ratio of the squared correlation between variables to the squared partial correlation between variables.
-KMO ranges from 0.00 to 1.00 -- values closer to 1.00 indicate that the patterns of correlations are relatively compact and that component analysis should yield distinct and reliable components (Field, 2012).
-In our dataset, the KMO value was .84, indicating acceptable sampling adequacy.
+KMO ranges from 0.00 to 1.00; values closer to 1.00 indicate that the patterns of correlations are relatively compact and that component analysis should yield distinct and reliable components (Field, 2012).
+In our dataset, the KMO value was .85, indicating acceptable sampling adequacy.
 The Barlett’s Test of Sphericity examines whether the population correlation matrix resembles an identity matrix (Field, 2012).
 When the *p* value for the Bartlett’s test is < .05, we are fairly certain we have clusters of correlated variables.
-In our dataset, $\chi ^{1}(300)=1113.30, p < .001$, indicating the correlations between items are sufficiently large enough for principal axis factoring.
+In our dataset, $\chi^{2}(300)=1217.508, p < .001$, indicating the correlations between items are sufficiently large enough for principal components analysis.
 The determinant of the correlation matrix alerts us to any issues of multicollinearity or singularity and should be larger than 0.00001.
-Our determinant was 0.01140 and, again, indicated that our data was suitable for the analysis.
+Our determinant was 0.0075, supporting the suitability of our data for analysis.

 >Four criteria were used to determine the number of factors to rotate: a priori theory, the scree test, the Eigenvalue-greater-than-one criteria, and the interpretability of the solution.
-Kaiser's eigenvalue-greater-than-one criteria suggested two components, and, in combination explained 23% of the variance.
+Kaiser's eigenvalue-greater-than-one criteria suggested two components, and, in combination explained 28% of the variance.
 The scree plot was showed an inflexion that would justified retaining between one and four components.
 A priori theory based on Lewis and Neville's [-@lewis_construction_2015] psychometric evaluation, suggested four components.
 Based on the convergence of these decisions, four components were extracted.
 We investigated each with orthogonal (varimax) and oblique (oblimin) procedures.
 Given the correspondence of the orthogonal solution with the original research, we selected this as our final model.

->The rotated solution, as shown in Table 1 and Figure 1, yielded four interpretable components, each listed with the proportion of variance accounted for: assumptions of beauty and sexual objectification (9%), silenced and marginalized (8%), strong woman stereotype (5%), and angry woman stereotype (4%).
+>The rotated solution, as shown in Table 1 and Figure 1, yielded four interpretable components, each listed with the proportion of variance accounted for: assumptions of beauty and sexual objectification (10%), silenced and marginalized (9%), strong woman stereotype (6%), and angry woman stereotype (3%).

-Regarding the Table 1, I would include a table with ALL the values, bolding those with component membership.
+Regarding the Table 1, I would include a table with all the values, bolding those with component membership.
 This will be easy because we exported all those values to a .csv file.

 ### Comparing FA and PCA

-* FA drives a mathematical solution from which factors are estimated
+* FA drives a mathematical solution from which factors are estimated.
-  + Only FA can estimate underlying factors, but it relies on the various assumptions to be met
+  + Only FA can estimate underlying factors, but it relies on the various assumptions to be met.
-* PCA decomposes the original data into a set of linear variates
+* PCA decomposes the original data into a set of linear variates.
-  + This limits its concern to establishing which linear components exist within the data and how a particular variable might contribute to that component
+  + This limits its concern to establishing which linear components exist within the data and how a particular variable might contribute to that component.

-* Generally, FA and PCA result in similar solutions
+* Generally, FA and PCA result in similar solutions.
-  + When there are 30 or more variables and communalities are > .7 for all variables, different solutions are unlikely (Stevens, 2002)
+  + When there are 30 or more variables and communalities are > .7 for all variables, different solutions are unlikely (Stevens, 2002).
-  + When there are < 20 variables and low communalities (< .4) different solutions are likely to emerge
+  + When there are < 20 variables and low communalities (< .4) different solutions are likely to emerge.
-  + Both are inferential statistics
+  + Both are inferential statistics.

 * Critics of PCA suggest
-  + "at best it is a common factor analysis with some error added and at worst an unrecognizable hodgepodge of things from which nothing can be determined" (Cliff, 1987, p.
-349)
+  + "At best it is a common factor analysis with some error added and at worst an unrecognizable hodgepodge of things from which nothing can be determined" (Cliff, 1987, p.
+349).
-  + PCA should never be described as FA and the resulting components should not be treated as reverently as true, latent variable, *factors*
+  + PCA should never be described as FA and the resulting components should not be treated as reverently as true, latent variable, *factors*.
   + To most of us (i.e., scientist-practitioners), the difference is largely from the algorithm used to  drive the solutions.
 This is true for Field [@field_discovering_2012] also, who uses the terms interchangeably.
 My take:  use whichever you like, just be precise in the language describing what you did.

 ## Going Back to the Future:  What, then, is Omega?